AMK310/snowpycdk/readme.md

-# Data Pipeline: Snowflake to Parquet & BigQuery
+# SnowPyCdk: Snowflake to Parquet & BigQuery

 This project defines an ETL pipeline that extracts data from a Snowflake data warehouse, transforms it as necessary, and writes the results to both Parquet and BigQuery destinations.
 The pipeline utilizes the Airbyte platform to orchestrate the data flow, with Python connectors for Snowflake, Parquet, and BigQuery.